This article may contain links from our affiliate partners. Please read how we make money!

 The thickness of the slices dictates how crispy they become once dehydrated.
 Slices of the same thickness will dehydrate at the same rate ensuring a consistent final result.

-We suggest patting the foods you are trying to dehydrate with a paper towel before placing them in the air fryer.
+I suggest patting the foods you are trying to dehydrate with a paper towel before placing them in the air fryer.
 This will help them to dehydrate evenly.

 You should also raise your food off the base of the air fryer.
 This will also help with air circulation and even heating.
 Additionally, your food should be spread out in one even layer.

-If there is too much to lay out like this, we recommend dehydrating in batches.
+If there is too much to lay out like this, I recommend dehydrating in batches.
 It is a good idea to invest in a wire rack or two to fit inside to lay food out on.